-Brafa in the Galleries runs from January 27-31 and we will feature British paintings and works on paper by Auerbach, Bomberg, Kossoff and others, and sculpture by Adams, Armitage, Butler, Chadwick, Hepworth, Moore and Turnbull.
+BRAFA in the Galleries runs from January 27-31 and we will feature British paintings and works on paper by Auerbach and Kossoff, and sculpture by Butler, Chadwick and Moore.
 Contemporary sculpture by gallery artist Sean Henry and Korean artist Kwang Young Chun is included.

 Study for Sacrificial Figure, 1952